sitiporn/DebiasNeuro-components/README.md

 # Debias Neuro-components leveraging Causal mediation analysis

 ### Todo
 - [x] Perform EDA on MNNLI-matched set to select to advantaged samples(preferred by bias model)
 - [x] recheck model(ishan/bert-base-uncased-mnli) weaken rate noted in config testing on dev-mm and HANS to find where a result increases
+* checking neuron positions between High and Low overlap treatment if they are the same
+  * same entail neurons position
+  * bugs in some components
+    * nie shouldnt be the same because different representations
+    * checking representation values between two components
+*
--  [ ] implement group by class in get_hidden_representations
+* implement group by class in get_hidden_representations
--  [ ] extend counterfactual set from validation to training set
+* extend counterfactual set from validation to training set

 ## Open questions